 Since a high-frequency PCB has different layers, manufacturers usually use optical punches to align them by forcing pins down the holes.
-Another machine checks whether the layers are in order, without defects.
+Another machine checks whether the layers are in order and without defects.

 PCB Layers Lamination

-If there are no defects, the next stage involves fusing or laminating the layers and layup steps.
-Prepare both the inner and outer sections, then use a metal clamp to help join them.
+The next stage involves fusing or laminating the layers and layup steps if there are no defects.
+Prepare the inner and outer sections, then use a metal clamp to help join them.

 Use a computer-guided drill with the guidance of the Extended Gerber design to do the drilling.
 But before that, use an X-ray machine to determine the drilling spots.
 After drilling, file off the excess copper to leave the surface smooth.